csc-training/geocomputing_course/materials/job_monitoring.md

          - Too many cores requested?
          - Cores waiting for other processes?
          - Cores waiting for data from disk?
-         - Cores spread over too many nodes?
          - Perform a scaling test.
 - GPU efficiency
-   - If low GPU usage: better to use CPUs?
-Is disk I/O the bottleneck?
+   - If low GPU usage:
+      - better to use CPUs?
+      - Is disk I/O the bottleneck?
 - Disk workload
    -  If a lot of I/0, use [local disks on compute nodes](https://docs.csc.fi/computing/running/creating-job-scripts-puhti/#local-storage)

 :::{admonition} Monitoring interactive jobs
 :class: tip
-If you want to monitor real-time resource usage:
+If you want to monitor real-time resource usage of interactive job:
    - Open a new terminal on the same compute node as where the tool/script is running:
       - Jupyter and RStudio have Terminal windows.
       - If it is some other tool, open another terminal to the copmpute node:
          - Find out the compute node name from the prompt of the interactive job, something like: `r18c02`
          - Open a new terminal to login node login node,
          - Connect to compute node, for example: `ssh r18c02`
    - Use Linux `top -u $USER` command, it gives rough estimate of memory and CPU usage.
 :::